 A proper slide and stable foundation are the most important investments you can make for your game.
 We have tested and rounded up the best options on the market right now.

-The Truth About Slide Powder and USBC Rules
+The Truth About Slide Powder and USBC Rule 12

-Walk into any bowling center and you might see someone patting baby powder or Easy Slide onto the bottom of their shoe.
+Walk into any bowling center and you might see someone using baby powder, Easy Slide, or another sliding product on the bottom of their shoe.

 It is an effective way to create more slide.
-But it is illegal, and we do not recommend copying it.
+But it some ways it might become illegal, and we do not recommend relying on this.
+And here is why.

 BowlingLife Expert Viewpoint